 Lake Hope State Park offers a truly relaxing, yet rustic getaway from the high speed of modern life.
-The entire park lies within the Zaleski State Forest in the valley of Big Sandy Run.
+The entire 2,983-acre park lies within the Zaleski State Forest in the valley of Big Sandy Run.
 The park's heavily forested region is marked by steep gorges and narrow ridges with remnants of abandoned mining and iron-producing industries.

-The park surrounds the lake and boasts a wooded family campground and a variety of cabins for families and gatherings of all sizes, including the roomy Laurel Lodge.
+The park surrounds the lake and boasts a wooded family campground and a variety of year-round cabins for families and gatherings of all sizes, including the roomy Laurel Lodge.
 No visit to the park is complete without a stop in the dining lodge for a hearty meal.

 Cabins & Camping

 Details on cabin and camping options are found on the Lake Hope State Park Campground page.
-There are a variety of vacation Cabin options including Laurel Lodge which accommodates up to 24 guests and a family campground with Electric and Non-electric sites as well as Camper Cabins.
+There are a variety of vacation Cabin options including Laurel Lodge which accommodates up to 24 guests, a family campground with Electric and Non-electric sites and Camper Cabins.

 Backpacking campsites, an equestrian camp, and a hunters camp are available in Zaleski State Forest.